Lesson: Using colons, commas, and semicolons in lists

 Summing up

-If your list is simple, use a colon to introduce the list and commas to separate the items.
+If your list is simple, you can also use a colon to introduce the list and commas to separate the items.

 Example: Last night Regina saw: a mouse, a wizard, and a tomato.